Skip to contents

 4. be a data.frame (not a tibble)

-The variable column names won’t be altered from the values they had when they were loaded into the data_list.
+The feature column names won’t be altered from the values they had when they were loaded into the data_list.

-For example, consider the abcd_anxiety raw data supplied by metaSNF:
+For example, consider the anxiety raw data supplied by metasnf:

 #> # A tibble: 6 × 2